Our novel algorithms in a driverless car

 Each of these algorithms works under a feedback control rule in a critical-damping condition, demonstrating exponential convergence to a given target, which is direction, line, or circle.

 We can control the spatial converging speed of these Atomic Motions.
 They have another input parameter σ, which we call smoothness.
-This parameter controls how sharper or less sharp the motion geometrically converges to the target:
+This parameter controls how sharp the motion spatially converges.

 - A smaller smoothness σ makes the convergence sharper and the transition part smaller.